Zilliqa/zilliqa-developer/contracts/experimental/burn_zrc2/README.md

 # Burn ZRC2

-This contract aims to allow users to burn ZRC2 tokens:
+The purpose of this contract is to allow users to permanently burn ZRC2 tokens.

 - The owner can pause the contract for a particular ZRC2 or overall
 - The owner can change the number of blocks before the burn is final.
 - The owner can assign owership to a new owner.

 It is recommended that each project deploy its own burn contract, to keep the contract state size small.

+## Use cases

+It is envisioned that this would mainly be used by ZRC2 maintainers to permanently reduce the supply of ZRC-2 tokens.

 ## Burning tokens